top of page

 Instructor: Farzin Lotfi-Jam

 Indonesia’s coastal islands face a climate crisis, with large-scale land submersion projected by 2100.
-Jakarta has sunk up to 5 meters in the past few decades due to unequal water access, forcing communities to install thousands of illegal groundwater pumps.
+Jakarta has sunk up to 5 meters in the past few decades due to unequal water access rooted in colonial-era water infrastructure, forcing communities to install thousands of illegal groundwater pumps.
 These, along with heavy industrial pumping, have severely depleted the aquifers, accelerating land subsidence.

 UN-SINK proposes to mitigate land subsidence-induced flooding with three main goals: